-Adjust heat between low to medium.
+- Adjust heat to medium-low.
 Slow cooking is best when cooking with vinegar.

-Add pig’s blood.
-While pouring pig’s blood keep stirring until blood is fully mixed in with all the ingredients.
+- Add pig’s blood.
+Stir constantly while pouring pig’s blood until blood is fully mixed in with all the ingredients.

-Slow cooking for 30-45 minutes until you see oil floating on top of the mixture & pork is tender.
+- Continue cooking for 30-45 minutes until pork is tender and released oil floating on top of mixture.

 - When making dinuguan – don’t use lean meat.
 Dinuguan is delicious with fatty meat.
 Use pork belly, pork shoulder or pork butt.

-- Dinuguan is usually better on the 2nd day.
+- Dinuguan is more flavorful on the 2nd day.

 - You can make extra servings and freeze it.

-- When making dinuguan and you see grease floating on top – that is a sign of deliciousness.
+- When making dinuguan, when you see grease floating on top of mixture – that is a sign of deliciousness.

-- When you add the vinegar do not cover and do not stir until the mixture boils.
+- When you add the vinegar, do not cover and stir until the mixture boils.